sign_vectors.oriented_matroids¶

 |

-Class representing an oriented matroid. |
+An oriented matroid. |

-- class sign_vectors.oriented_matroids.OrientedMatroid(*args, **kwargs)¶
+- class sign_vectors.oriented_matroids.OrientedMatroid(matrix)¶

-Class representing an oriented matroid.
+An oriented matroid.

 This class provides methods to work with oriented matroids, including computing their faces, cocircuits, topes, and chirotope.